tcpalmer/nina-scheduler/target-management/exposure-plans.md

 The **_Acquired_** count is always incremented for each exposure and cannot be edited.

+#### Provisional Percent Complete
+The state of acquisition and grading for an exposure plan determines whether the regular percent complete (Accepted/Desired) or a provisional percent complete (Acquired/Desired) is used:
+* If grading is off, delayed grading is off, or delayed grading is on and has triggered, then regular percent complete is used.
+* Otherwise, provisional percent complete is used.

+Provisional percent complete provides a clearer picture of plan progress when delayed grading has not yet triggered.

 ## Exposure Order

 The Exposure Order display shows the ordering of exposures and dither operations by the planner.
 The ordering can be the default (automatic) or manually overridden.
 Click the gear icon to create an override.
 Once you have an override, you can remove it by clicking the cancel icon when it is shown.